chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ## Changelog

+### [0.9.7] - 2025-07-18

+- Fixed
+  - Fixed the issue with the extracting the files Egosoft catalogs with UTF-8 BOM
+- Improved
+  - Improved the extraction window by rearranging the controls and "all" options for the DLC's and Mods
+  - Improved logging for the Clusters which is not processing during the Map building, if their coordinates cannot be aligned to the hexagonal grid

 ### [0.9.6] - 2025-03-14

 - Fixed
   - Creating a gate in Sectors defined only by diff files (specifics of some Mods)

 ### [0.9.5] - 2025-03-05